 The University does not borrow or deposit funds denominated in foreign currencies, which limits the exposure to currency risk.
-The Pro Vice Chancellor (Resources) has the authority to implement the University's strategy for depositing surplus funds and managing the cash flow of the University.
+The Director of Finance and Chief Financial Officer has the authority to implement the University's strategy for depositing surplus funds and managing the cash flow of the University.
 In exercising these powers he has regard to the perceived credit risk associated with the approved organisations with which funds may be deposited or invested; also the effect of possible changes in interest rates on the cost of borrowing and the return from investing and the need to maintain adequate liquid funds to meet the University's obligations.

-Conclusion and Outlook
+Outlook